dotlang/language/doc/RFE.md

 Can we use above for generics? no. generic is about wiring one code and calling it for any number of types. here we write multiple codes and call it for multiple types.

-? - Remove example 9 in Lambda section.
-This says two functions with the same name which is not allowed.

 ? - How can I create a channel of Customer?
 `sender = createChannel(sizeof(Customer))`